Aronia Berries Profile

 Aronia plants are long lived and survive for several decades.
 They are deciduous woody shrubs with 40 or more stems per bush at maturity (Trinklein 2007).
 They tolerate full sun or partial shade; however, in commercial plantings, full sun is recommended for uniform fruit ripening.
-They are well adapted to a wide range of soil drainage classes from poorly drained to excessively well drained but, they will do best in well-drained soils.
+They are well adapted to a wide range of soil drainage classes from poorly drained to excessively well drained, but they will do best in well-drained soils.

-Like other fruit crops, aronia develops its next season’s fruit buds while maturing its current season’s crop; hence the grower is always managing two crops at once.
+Like other fruit crops, aronia develops its next season’s fruit buds while maturing its current season’s crop; hence a grower is always managing two crops at once.
 Aronia has a chilling requirement, meaning that a cold period, or rest, is required before flowering.
 Actual chill requirements have not been determined.